ForgeRock/forgeops/README.md

 ## Contents

 * docker/ -  contains the Dockerfiles for the various containers.
 * helm/ - contains Kubernetes helm charts to deploy those containers.
 See the helm/README.md
 * etc/ - contains various scripts and utilities
-* bin/  - Utility shell scripts to deploy the helm charts
+* bin/  - Utility shell scripts to deploy the helm charts and create and manage clusters.

 ## Docker images